Production For Apple’s A13 Chip For 2019 iPhones Has Commenced

 However, before Apple unveils its new hardware, the company will first debut the latest version of its mobile operating system, iOS 13, during the Worldwide Developers Conference (WWDC) in June.

 According to another report from Bloomberg, one of the most notable features coming to iOS 13 will be a system-wide dark mode, which will make the device easier to use in low light.
 The report stated that Apple will use iOS 13 to completely redesign its Find My Friends and Find My iPhone features, and will likely combine the two services to make a single application.
-Additionally, there will be updates comings to Apple’s messaging service, iMessage, as well as countless tweaks to the overall interface of the operating system.
+Additionally, there will be updates coming to Apple’s messaging service, iMessage, as well as countless tweaks to the overall interface of the operating system.

 iOS 13 is also expected to bring massive improvements to the iPad, including support for multiple windows, a Home screen redesign, and possible Apple mouse support.